enfold/sqlite_logger/README.md

 There are a number of ways to view and access the logs saves to the sqlite database.
 One is to simply query the database usng the same logManager that was used above.
 LogManager comes with a number of query methods.
-Keep in mind when querying that none of the data returned is sorted so you must sort the List yourself.
+Keep in mind when querying that the data returned is sorted by database id so you must sort the List yourself if you're looking for anything else.

 Example: